Safatreza/flight_dashboard/flight_dashboard-main/USAGE_AND_COMMENTS.md

    ```sh
    python flight_dashboard-main/test_mqtt_publish.py --no-mqtt
    ```
-3. Open or refresh your browser at [http://localhost:5000/](http://localhost:5000/) to see real-time simulated telemetry and alerts.
+3. Open or refresh your browser at [http://localhost:5050/](http://localhost:5050/) to see real-time simulated telemetry and alerts.

+**What to expect:**
+- The dashboard will show live-updating charts for altitude, speed, and battery.
+- Analytics tables (min, max, avg) will update as new data arrives.
+- If the battery drops below 20% or altitude below 5m, alert popups will appear.
+- You do not need any external hardware or MQTT broker for this mode.

+**Troubleshooting:**
+- If you do not see data, ensure both the backend and dummy script are running, and that you are visiting the correct port (5050).
+- Check both terminal windows for errors or warnings.
+- If port 5050 is in use, stop any other process using it or change the port in `app.py` and the dummy script.

 ---